 This does not mean that because of their personality, they cannot be watchdogs or guard dogs, though.
 These dog types were used to herd cattle, watch livestock, and pull down bulls and bears.
 Their behavior can be dangerous if they want to be and attack people with indifference or insensitivity to pain, making them fearless and tenacious to anyone that threatens their family.
 These traits along with their physical strength make them all-around great working dogs and companion animals.

 How To Take Care Of A Pit Bull

 Although pit bulls are a dog-type group, they all share some similarities in their physical makeup and constitution.
 Owners should be aware of them and read up on the details of the specific breed they wish to have.
 Whether it’s joint dysplasia, or heart, eye, and skin problems, they have special needs for their diet and care.

 Pit bulls are medium-sized stocky dogs that enjoy being athletic and playful.
 They, especially puppies, have unique health considerations as a dog-type group.
-New owners should consider the following facts when choosing a food for their pet:
+New owners should consider the following facts when choosing food for their pets:

 Puppy dog food: Pits have big appetites and puppies are no exception.
 You’ll want a diet that provides clean animal protein as the first and main ingredient, along with some amount of vegetables or whole grains and fruit for additional nutrients.
 Additional calcium and phosphorus support growing bones.
 Feed your puppy 2-5 times a day.